Natalia-QA1/quantori-final-project/README.md

 The decision to omit a staging layer is based on the direct access to the ChEMBL database via API or a new client, aiming to save space and reduce potential costs.

 #### Storage Layer
-The Storage Layer is designed with a complex star schema, featuring several fact tables and dimension tables.
+The Storage Layer is designed as a star schema, featuring fact table and dimension tables.
 It consists of the following tables:
 Dimension Tables:
 - st_dim_chembl_id_lookup